SergiiGlad/kubernetes/Resourses.md

 horizontal	scaling,	which	involves	creating	additional	replicas	of	a	Pod,	and vertical	scaling,	which	involves	increasing	the	resources	required	for	a	particular Pod	(e.g.,	increasing	the	CPU	required	for	the	Pod).
 Vertical	scaling	is	not currently	implemented	in	Kubernetes,	but	it	is	planned.

+* **replicas** describes how many pods this deployment should have.
+In our case, there will be one only one pod created

+* **template** describes how each pod should look like.
+It describes a list of containers that should be in the Pod

+* **selector** determines which pods are considered to be part of this deployment.
+This uses labels to 'select' pods

+* **strategy** states how an update to a deployment should be rolled out